BeakerTools/scrypto-toolkit/test-engine/README.md

 ```Rust
 let mut test_engine = TestEngine::new()
 ```
-Note that at instantiation, a default account is created and is referenced by `default`.
+Note that at instantiation a default account is created and is referenced by `default`.
 We can create a new account by calling the `new_account` method and give its reference name (see later):
 ```Rust
 test_engine.new_account("custom");